Periodic1911/endless-carcassonne/README.md

 Random carcassonne map generator.

 These generators already exist, but I want to give my own spin on it.
+To be precise, the features listed under Goals are unique AFAIK.

 Scanned images are from [Paul at sydby.com](http://sydby.com/carcassonne/10k/index.html)